job-agent/scrappers-mock/README.md

 # Or reverse to use real scrapper
 ```

-Both services implement the `ScrapperServiceInterface` from `job-scrapper-contracts` and communicate via the same RabbitMQ queues, making them transparent to the job-agent-platform.
+Both services implement the `ScrapperServiceInterface` from `shared/job-scrapper-contracts` and communicate via the same RabbitMQ queues, making them transparent to the job-agent-platform.

 ### Communication Flow